nikipanahi/predictive-System/README.md

 This repository contains a specialized Text-Mining and Machine Learning model that analyzes real-world aviation maintenance logs to predict and classify structural actions on official vs. non-official aircraft parts.

 ## 📊 Project Output
-Here is the generated decision tree from the actual dataset:
+Here is the operational dashboard of the Django-based MRO platform:
 ![MRO Platform Dashboard](dashboard.png)

 ## 🛠️ Tech Stack